 Response

 This rule is specifically targeted to address CAGM emissions.
-The Cleaner Air Oregon rulemaking is underway and will more broadly address HAP emissions from other sources.
+The Cleaner Air Oregon rulemaking is underway and will consider and determine appropriate regulations to more broadly address HAP emissions from other sources.

 Comment: Fuel-fired furnaces

 The proposed rule treats electrically heated and fuel-fired furnaces differently in the thresholds between Tier 1 and Tier 2.
 Are emissions really that different?
 The 100 tpy (tons per year) threshold for a facility with only electrically fired furnaces to become Tier 2 should be lowered.